 Contracts each tell their own self-contained story.
 This is the "episodic" component of The Contract that infrequent Players tune-in for.

-Of course these stories incorporate threads from the World, the Contractors, and, often times, the Harbinger, but they should be mostly stand-alone and be defined entirely by the Scenario.
+Of course these stories incorporate threads from the Setting, the Contractors, and, often times, the Harbinger, but they should be mostly stand-alone and be defined entirely by the Scenario.

 You can tell an incredible variety of stories through Contracts.